EFSCOIN/Efscoin/README.md

 1. Download a base version of NOOBS from http://downloads.raspberrypi.org/NOOBS_latest

-2. Extract the NOOBS zipfile
+2. Extract the EFSCOIN zipfile

 3. Navigate to the `os` directory